mraburn/xrptipbot-wp/README.md

 Add Code to the End of the functions.php file /wp-content/themes/themename/functions.php

-Make sure Wordpress Authors set their twitter username on their account and enable Author's on the Posts desired to display the Tip Bot.
+Make sure Wordpress Authors set their twitter username in their profile, else the Tip Button will not display.